SaraAmd/Fine-Tuning-Prottrans-for-Protein-Secondary-Structure-Prediction-/README.md

+The code in this https://github.com/agemagician/ProtTrans is used to fine tune the tranfer mdoel on kaggle dataset

 # Fine-Tuning-Prottrans-for-Protein-Secondary-Structure-Prediction-

 To run train the model the for Q3 prediction the molecule.py needs to be run.
 The resulted model is very big and can not be uploaded to git.
 But the resulte prints  are in sst3results.out